mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 1. Set up your user account

     Mathesar is now installed!
-You can use it by visiting `localhost` or the domain you've set up.
+You can use it by visiting `http://localhost:8000` or the domain you've set up.

-    You'll be prompted to set up an admin user account the first time you open Mathesar.
+    You'll be prompted to set up an admin user account and add user database credentials the first time you open Mathesar.
 Just follow the instructions on screen.

 ## Upgrading Mathesar {:#upgrade}